lambdapioneer/sloth/README.md

 # 🦥 Sloth: Key Stretching and Deniable Encryption using Secure Elements on Smartphones

-This repository contains the code and analysis scripts for the [Sloth paper](https://eprint.iacr.org/2023/1792.pdf) (pre-print).
+This repository contains the code and analysis scripts for the [Sloth paper](https://petsymposium.org/popets/2024/popets-2024-0123.pdf).
 Sloth describes a set of cryptographic protocols that leverage the Secure Element (SE) of smartphones for key stretching and deniable encryption.

 In particular, this repository provides the following: